tenthousandfireants/WorldTimeBar/README.md

 # WorldTimeBar

-world time in sydney, berlin, and newyork on the left side of your taskbar.
+World time in Sydney, Berlin, and New York City; on the left side of your taskbar.
+Made for windows 11 in mind.

-made in vs studio 2022, python 3.12,
+Made in microsoft VS studio 2022, and python 3.12 with pyinstaller and the included libraries.

-Source code here for if there is anything you wish to change.
+Source code here for if there is anything you wish to change.  between the /* */   best viewed in preview.